How to breed spytrap

 Once the seedlings have emerged, they will require a gradual transition to full sun exposure.
 Start by placing them in a location with partial shade and gradually increase their sun exposure over time.
 After approximately one year, the seedlings can be transplanted into individual pots or an outdoor garden.

-See also How to light a log fire
+See also How to help a teenager with anxiety pdf

 By following these steps, you can successfully breed Spytrap plants and create new hybrids with desirable traits.
 Remember to be patient and attentive throughout the breeding process.
 Good luck!